sghuang19/cs203b-fa20/project-report.md

 ### Class `Matrix`

 A data structure for matrix.
 The matrix implementation is suitable for dense matrices.
 A class `Matrix` is defined in the implementation.
-This class `Matrix` represent a matrix in “row-major” order (i.e. for an n×n-matrix the first row will be stored in an array at index 0 to index n-1 the next row at n to 2n-1 and so on).
+This class `Matrix` represent a matrix in row-major order (i.e. for an n×n-matrix the first row will be stored in an array at index 0 to index n-1 the next row at n to 2n-1 and so on).
 The class provides a constructor and methods to get and set the element at any row column index.

 **Attributes**:
 ```
     row: int, default 1
     col: int, default 1
     elements: list, default [0.0]
 ```
 **Methods**：
 ```
     __init__(self, elements, row=None, col=None):
         # Generate a Matrix object.